Pretoria, South Africa

 What is a typical expat home or apartment like in Pretoria?

 "A typical expat home or apartment in Pretoria, is often located in a secure complex or gated community, offering an extra layer of safety.
 These homes are usually modern and spacious, with multiple bedrooms and bathrooms, a fully equipped kitchen, and a living area.
 Some may also have a private garden or a balcony with a view.
 The interior design often combines contemporary aesthetics with local elements, creating a unique and comfortable living environment.
 Amenities such as a swimming pool, gym, or barbecue area are common in these residential complexes.
 The location is usually convenient, close to shopping centers, restaurants, schools, and other essential services.
 Many expat homes also come with a garage or dedicated parking space.
 Some high-end apartments may even offer services like housekeeping or laundry.
-The neighborhoods are generally quiet and well-maintained, with a strong sense of community among residents," remarked one expat living in Pretoria, South Africa.
+The neighborhoods are generally quiet and well-maintained, with a strong sense of community among residents," remarked one expat who made the move to Pretoria.

 What is the average cost of housing in Pretoria?